-When “Sex in the City” launched 1998 it was the result of a thorough strategic planning.
-A strategy creation process that actually was supposedly fun and with a result that was extremely successful and swooped the market.
+When “Sex in the City” launched 1998 it was the result of thorough strategic planning.
+A strategy creation process that – according to anecdotes – was fun; and with a result that was extremely successful and swooped the market.
 The TV series created a “Blue Ocean”.
 It was a new type of genre, that targeted single women in urban cities, with a career and liberal world view.
 It did away with more ‘traditional’ role models and hence catered to a wide demographic.
 It took some time until other networks and producers followed suit.
 Sex in the City had this franchise – its blue ocean – to itself for some time.

 Blue Ocean Strategy is one concept that has grown in support over the past couple of decades and yet, only a few business leaders know about it or even dare to apply it.
 Maybe because it is a challenging methodology in that you deal with lots of uncertainties.
 Even more, it requires you to leave your comfort zone (which unfortunately and tragically is usually your very competitive current market situation – referred to as a “red ocean”).
 Most corporate strategist, decision-makers and entrepreneurs prefer to stay with more traditional methods of strategic planning: crunching numbers, decorating slides with millions of data sets, having serious and endless presentations studded with one analysis after the other.
 Let’s face it: the annual strategy review in most businesses is more an act of torture instead of a inspiring, yet demanding highlight event.